A combined GDM--ELLAM--MMOC scheme for advection dominated PDEs: ELLAM scheme for the advection--reaction equation

 \subsection{Local volume conservation}

 The main difficulty of implementing an ELLAM type scheme is the evaluation of the integral $\int_{\widehat{K}} \phi \PiDc c^{(n)} d\x$ for each cell $K$, where $\widehat{K}=F_{-\dtDisc}(K)$.
-In general, the region $\widehat{K}$ (see Figure \ref{trace-back-regions}, left) cannot be exactly described, and hence we approximate it by polygons obtained from tracing back the vertices, together with a number of points along the edges of the cell $K$.
-Figure \ref{trace-back-regions} (right) gives an illustration of the approximate trace back region $\widetilde{K}$ obtained by tracing the vertices, together with the edge midpoints of the cell $K$.
+In general, the region $\widehat{K}$ (see Figure \ref{trace-back-regions}, left) cannot be exactly described, and hence we approximate it by polygons obtained from back-tracking the vertices, together with a number of points along the edges of the cell $K$.
+Figure \ref{trace-back-regions} (right) gives an illustration of the approximate traceback region $\widetilde{K}$ obtained by tracking the vertices, together with the edge midpoints of the cell $K$.

 In general, $|\widetilde{K}| \neq |F_{-\dtDisc}(K)|$.
 However, the equality of these volumes is essential in numerical simulations to preserve the accuracy of numerical solutions.
 To illustrate this point, consider the simple case of a divergence free velocity field in \eqref{eq:advection2}, with $\phi=1, f=0$ and $c_{\rm{ini}} = 1$.
-In this test case, the exact solution is given by $c(x,t)=1$.
+In this test case, the exact solution is given by $c(\x,t)=1$.
 In theory, upon implementing a numerical scheme with piecewise constant approximations for the unknown $c$, we should have the following simplified form of \eqref{eq:phys-inter-ELLAM} at the first time step:

 However, due to the approximation of the traceback region, we only have

 and thus

 in general.
 This example shows that an inaccurate approximation of the volume of the tracked cell renders the numerical scheme unable to recover constant solutions.
 Hence, we need to perform some adjustments on the polygonal region $\widetilde{K}$ in order to yield $|\widetilde{K}| = |F_{-\dtDisc}(K)|$, which we shall define as the \textit{local volume constraint} for $K$.
 In \cite{AH06,AH10-Fully-Conservative-ELLAM}, the local volume constraint is satisfied by moving through the tracked cells one by one, and adjusting the locations of the tracked midpoints along the direction of the characteristics.
 This was illustrated to work for square cells; however, there is no guarantee that such adjustments will yield a valid mesh configuration for irregular cells.
 A more generic approach is taken in \cite{D16-Opti-meshCorr}, where the local volume constraint is satisfied by solving an optimisation problem of finding a mesh which is closest to the tracked mesh formed by $\bigcup_{K\in\mesh} \widetilde{K}$, satisfying the local volume constraints.
 Common to these algorithms is an explicit expression for the adjusted traceback regions.
 However, as can be seen in \eqref{eq:phys-inter-ELLAM}, this is not necessary for piecewise constant approximations, standard in reservoir simulations based on finite volume methods.
 The important aspect is the computation of the quantities $|M\cap \widetilde{K}|$.